-Your trip will be filled with amazing spots to go for a dip so make sure you are ready with a few swimming costumes to last you the duration of your sailing adventure.
+Your trip will be filled with amazing spots to go for a dip, so make sure you are ready with a few swimming costumes or pairs of board shorts to last you the duration of your sailing adventure.

-When sailing, safety is just as important as fashion so it’s best to pack a pair of enclosed shoes with a good amount of grip on the bottom to wear on deck.
+When sailing, safety is the most important thing, so it’s best to pack a pair of enclosed shoes with a good amount of grip on the bottom to wear on deck.
 Whilst there is an endless supply of fashionable boat shoe lines to choose from – a pair of converse is just as good!

 Evenings at sea can get pretty chilly, so make sure you bring along a thick (ideally sea-spray proof) jacket to keep warm when relaxing after a day of fun in the sun.